aredn/documentation/arednGettingStarted/installing_firmware.rst

   node:# sysupgrade -n /tmp/<aredn-firmware-filename>.bin

 To transfer the image from a Windows computer you can use a *Secure Copy* program such as *WinSCP*.
 Then use a terminal program such as *PuTTY* to connect to the node via ssh or telnet in order to run the sysupgrade command shown as the last line above.

-.. tip:: There may be cases when your Mikrotik device boots the AREDN® *kernel* file but its RouterOS version does not allow the *sysupgrade* file to be installed.
-You can try the procedure on this page (`OpenWRT - downgrading RouterOS <https://openwrt.org/toh/mikrotik/common#downgrading_routeros>`_) to downgrade Mikrotik RouterOS prior to flashing the AREDN® firmware.
-Earlier versions of RouterOS and their NetInstall utilities can be found on the `Mikrotik website <https://mikrotik.com/download/archive>`_.
-Download an ARM version (``routeros-arm``) for devices that use the *ipq40xx* AREDN® firmware, or download a MIPSBE version (``routeros-mipsbe``) for other Mikrotik devices.
-Typically you can install a RouterOS version that is equal to or newer than the RouterOS version shown in the *Factory Firmware* field on the Mikrotik web display.

 After successfully installing the *sysupgrade* file the node will automatically reboot to the new AREDN® firmware image.